-In response to Ordinance No. 01-2022 establishing a temporary moratorium, effective through July 31, 2023, Town staff, consultants, and the Planning Commission have spent the past several months updating Chapter 7 Planning and Zoning, of the Ridgway Municipal Code (RMC).
-On May 10, 2023, Staff is requesting the Town Council review the first reading of Ordinance No. 03-2023.
+In response to Ordinance No. 01-2022 establishing a temporary moratorium on the acceptance of development applications, Town staff, consultants, and the Planning Commission spent the better part of a year updating Chapter 7 Planning and Zoning, of the Ridgway Municipal Code.

-As a refresher, the proposed code amendments include:
+The proposed code amendments include:

-- Deletion of sections within Chapter 6, Building Regulations which have been removed and inserted into Chapter 7
+- Deletion of sections within Chapter 6, Building Regulations which have been removed and inserted into Chapter 7.

-- Deletion of sections within Chapter 8, Licensing, which have been removed and inserted into Chapter 7
+- Deletion of sections within Chapter 8, Licensing, which have been removed and inserted into Chapter 7.

 - Chapter 7 restructure to better delineate and separate the three main functions of development regulations: administration, procedures, and standards.
 The new layout is as follows:

 - Section 1, General Provisions

-- o Section 2, Planning Commission
+- Section 2, Planning Commission

 - Section 3, Board of Adjustment

 - Section 4, Zoning Regulations

 - Section 5, Subdivision Regulations

 - Section 6, Planned Unit Development

 - Section 8, Annexations

 - Section 9, Definitions

 There is no Chapter 7, Section 7 proposed at this time.
-A placeholder for affordable housing was created which the Town will discuss further over upcoming months.
+A placeholder for affordable housing was created, which the Town will discuss further over upcoming months.